A Place for Mom

 • A tuberculosis (TB) skin test or a chest X-ray to rule out active pulmonary tuberculosis

-Important note: Information from the form will not only need to be collected prior to admission to an RCFE but also when the Department of Social Services requires an updated assessment, or annually for residents with dementia.
+Information from the form needs to be collected prior to admission and when the Department of Social Services requires an updated assessment.
+Residents with dementia need to update the assessment annually.

-A senior’s primary physician needs to complete this form.
+A senior’s primary care physician needs to complete Form 602a.
 If your loved one is in a skilled nursing community or hospital, the attending physician there may also complete it.
-It’s preferable to have your loved ones’ primary care physician complete the form, though, because they have a more in-depth knowledge of your loved one’s medical history.
+It’s preferable to have their primary care physician complete the form, though, because they usually have a more in-depth knowledge of your family member’s medical history.

-Also, be aware that it can take some time for a physician to return the form, so it’s better to deliver the form to a physician well before it will be needed.
+It can take some time for a physician to return the form, so it’s better to request it well before it’s needed.

-There are several items on the form that need specific, careful attention.
-One example is specifying the diagnostic difference between mild cognitive impairment (MCI) and dementia, as these diagnoses result in different care needs.
+There are several items on the form that need careful attention.
+One is the diagnostic difference between mild cognitive impairment (MCI) and dementia, as these diagnoses result in different care needs.
+Identifying whether a senior is suffering from MCI or dementia on Form 602a helps ensure seniors can receive the care they need at the facility they are applying to.

-Another specific area to focus on is whether the physician thinks the senior loved one can leave a community with or without assistance.
+Another vital area to focus on is whether the physician thinks the senior can leave a community with or without assistance.
+For example, emergency conditions may require them to be able to respond to sensory signals such as alarms or verbal instructions, so it’s important to know if they will need help.

-It’s important to note that all boxes and items must be filled out to ensure there are no questions about care.
-If a mistake is made, it should not just be crossed out and corrected on the form.
-Mistakes require adding a new page that explains the change, and the physician must sign next to the correction.
+All boxes and items must be filled out to ensure your loved one receives the right type of care.
+If someone makes a mistake, it should not just be crossed out and corrected on the form.
+Errors require adding a new page that explains the change, and the physician must sign off on the correction.

 Caregivers’ role in completing Form 602a

-Families should be seniors’ biggest advocates to get the forms filled out accurately and in a timely manner.
-A family member could contact the physician’s office regularly to check on the form’s status.
-It’s always a good idea to respectfully and clearly communicate the importance of quickly returning the form.
+Families should be seniors’ biggest advocates to get the forms filled out quickly and accurately.
+Go to your loved one’s appointment with them.
+A family member could also contact the physician’s office regularly to check on the form’s status.
+Respectfully and clearly communicate the importance of quickly returning the form.

 SHARE THE ARTICLE